John S. Knight: Military career

 After enlisting, Knight would undergo basic training at Fort Crook, Nebraska.
 Originally assigned as a company clerk, he was transferred to motor transport and underwent training in Indianapolis.
 In December 1917, he would travel to Halifax, Nova Scotia to board a ship that would take him and his unit to Le Havre, France arriving January 7, 1918.

 As a truckmaster sergeant, he convoyed supplies to support the First and 26th divisions.
-Knight enrolled in Infantry Training School, where he was accepted as a officer candidate.
+Knight enrolled in Infantry Training School, where he was accepted as an officer candidate.
 He was commissioned as a second lieutenant on July 9, and assigned to the 113th Infantry Regiment of the 29th Division.
 Knight joined the division on its patrols, and between August 31 and September 7 would conduct raids and capture prisoners.

 Knight would be transferred for Air Service training before the end of September.
 He trained as a gunner, remaining in France until May 1919.

 He returned to his home in Akron on June 27, 1919.